In this guide, we introduce today’s most popular social media platforms in Japan and advise best online marketing practises for each platform.

 - LINE coins can be purchased to buy stickers and themes within the app

-For further information about LINE, its users and implications for digital marketing, please refer to our previous article, Why LINE is the most popular messenger app in Japan.
+For further information about LINE, its users and implications for digital marketing, please refer to our other articles, Why LINE is the most popular messenger app in Japan and How to use LINE Ads for businesses targeting mobile users in Japan.

 The popularity of YouTube in Japan is undeniable.
 The video sharing platform had over 62 million MAU as of October 2018.
 According to Alexa, almost 5% of all traffic comes from Japan, ranking the country in 3rd place for number of visitors on YouTube4.
 According to the JustSystems “Mobile and Social Media Monthly Survey: December 2019 Edition” (see graph below) and Globalwebindex Q3 2019 survey1, YouTube is the most used social media platform in Japan among internet users.